 Also important: Stay hydrated!
 Your body may have higher fluid needs when you’ve got a fever—and the same goes for protein—one reason why chicken soup can hit the spot when you’re under the weather.

 Otherwise, practicing self-care basics like getting a flu shot, washing your hands often and thoroughly for at least 20 seconds, getting sufficient sleep, and clocking regular physical activity —"some" is better than none!—can help you fend off illness.

 Jackie London is a registered dietitian (RD), certified dietitian nutritionist (CDN) and holds a bachelor of arts degree from Northwestern University and master of science degree in clinical nutrition from New York University.
-WW’s head of nutrition and wellness, London is also the author of Dressing on the Side (and Other Diet Myths Debunked): 11 Science-Based Ways to Eat More, Stress Less, and Feel Great About Your Body, and previously served as Good Housekeeping’s nutrition director, where she oversaw all of the brand's nutrition-related content across platforms and evaluating products for the Good Housekeeping Seal and GH Nutritionist Approved Emblem.
+London is also the author of Dressing on the Side (and Other Diet Myths Debunked): 11 Science-Based Ways to Eat More, Stress Less, and Feel Great About Your Body, and previously served as Good Housekeeping’s nutrition director, where she oversaw all of the brand's nutrition-related content across platforms and evaluating products for the Good Housekeeping Seal and GH Nutritionist Approved Emblem.

 This article was reviewed for accuracy in June 2021 by Tiffany Bullard, PhD, manager for clinical research at WW.
 The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.